agraysargent/Weather-Dashboard/README.md

 # Weather-Dashboard

 This assignment required us to create a weather dashboard, which would allow folx to view the upcoming weather schedule for the next five days.
-The weather dashboard will utilize html and css in conjunction with jquery, bootstrap, in addition to javascript.
+The weather dashboard will utilize HTML and CSS in conjunction with jquery, bootstrap, in addition to javascript.

 # User Story